UniversalDependencies/docs/_ga/dep/csubj-cleft.md

 cop(mó, Is)
 ~~~

-NOTE: In phrases where adjectival fronting of the predicate occur along with a noun phrase, the noun should be treated as the predicate with the adjective demoted to adjectival modifier dependent on that noun/the head of the noun phrase.
+NOTE: In phrases where the adjectival predicate is fronted, the noun should still be treated as the predicate with the adjective demoted to adjectival modifier dependent on that noun/the head of the noun phrase.

 _Is iomaí <b>seift</b> <b>atá</b> á lorg ag údaráis phoiblí ar fud an domhain..._ 'Public authorities all over the world are looking for ways to...'